gitify-app/gitify/CONTRIBUTING.md

 5. In the same branch, **bump the version** of the app by running `pnpm version <new-version-number`.
 Commit these changes and open a PR.
 A GitHub Actions workflow will build, sign and upload the release assets for each commit to that branch as long as a branch is named like `release/vX.X.X` and there is a draft release with the same version number(`package.json`).
 6. Merge your release branch into `main`.
 7. Publish the release once you've finalized the release notes and confirmed all assets are there.
+8. Edit current [Milestone][github-milestones] to have:
+   * description: link to the release notes
+   * due date: date of release
+   * close milestone
+9. Create new [Milestone][github-milestones] for upcoming release.
-8. A new homebrew cask will be automatically published (workflow runs ~3 hours)
+10. A new homebrew cask will be automatically published (workflow runs ~3 hours)

 ### Project Philosophy